What types of organizations does the Foundation support?

 The Foundation does not make loans or grants to individuals.

-What geographic region does the Foundation fund in?
+What geographic region does the Foundation fund?

 The Foundation supports select international organizations by invitation only.